sparkfun/SparkFun_BlueSMiRF-v2/docs/hardware_overview.md

 </div>

 !!! note
     Users can also set the BlueSMiRF v2 in bootloader mode.
 In this mode, you can update the firmware manually through serial using a command line interface.
 Users will need to hold down the PAIR button when the BlueSMiRF v2 is not powered.
-Applying power will set the microcontroller to bootloader mode.
+Applying power will put the microcontroller into bootloader mode.

 For more information about using the button for each mode, check out the section about the [button control](../button/).